8

 • Age – from 23 years old,

-• The duration of training is three to four years.
+• The duration of studying is three to four years.

 PhD (Doctor of Philosophy) is the highest level of academic qualification that can be obtained at a university.
 It usually takes three to four years to obtain a diploma in full-time study, up to eight years in part-time work.

-During the training, students will work on an individual research topic under the guidance of specialized teachers.
+During the studies, students will work on an individual research topic under the guidance of specialized teachers.
 NTU offers a wide range of PhD pathways, such as:

 • Art, design,